-Any patents, if issued patents covering our product candidates could be found invalid or unenforceable if challenged in court or the USPTO.
+Issued patents covering our product candidates could be found invalid or unenforceable if challenged in court or the USPTO or could expire before the first product achieves marketing approval.

 If we or one of our licensors initiate legal proceedings against a third-party to enforce a patent covering one of our product candidates, the defendant could counterclaim that the patent covering our product candidate, as applicable, is invalid and/or unenforceable.
 In patent litigation in the United States, defendant counterclaims alleging invalidity and/or unenforceability are commonplace, and there are numerous grounds upon which a third-party can assert invalidity or unenforceability of a patent.

 Third parties may also raise similar claims before administrative bodies in the United States or abroad, even outside the context of litigation.
 Such mechanisms include re-examination, inter partes review, post grant review, and equivalent proceedings in foreign jurisdictions (e.g., opposition proceedings).
 Such proceedings could result in revocation or amendment to our patents in such a way that they no longer cover our product candidates.
 The outcome following legal assertions of invalidity and unenforceability is unpredictable.
 With respect to the validity question, for example, we cannot be certain that there is no invalidating prior art, of which we, our patent counsel and the patent examiner were unaware during prosecution.
 If a defendant were to prevail on a legal assertion of invalidity and/or unenforceability, or if we are otherwise unable to adequately protect our rights, we would lose at least part, and perhaps all, of the patent protection on our product candidates.
 Such a loss of patent protection could have a material adverse impact on our business and our ability to commercialize or license our technology and product candidates.

 Likewise, we own a U.S. patent relating to our CAN-2409 product candidate that expires in 2034, and our in-licensed U.S. and non-U.S. patents relating to our HSV-based product candidates, licensed from MGB and from Periphagen are expected to expire in 2036 and in 2037, respectively, without taking into account any possible patent term extensions.
 Our earliest patents may expire before, or soon after, our first product achieves marketing approval in the United States or foreign jurisdictions.
 Upon the expiration of our current patents, we may lose the right to exclude others from practicing these inventions.
 The expiration of these patents could also have a similar material adverse effect on our business, results of operations, financial condition and prospects.
-We own and in-license pending patent applications relating to our proprietary technologies or our product candidates that if issued as patents are expected to expire from 2034 through 2042, without taking into account any possible patent term adjustments or extensions.
-However, we cannot be assured that the USPTO or relevant foreign patent offices will grant any of these patent applications.
+We own and in-license pending patent applications relating to our proprietary technologies or our product candidates that if issued as patents are expected to expire from 2034 through 2044, without taking into account any possible patent term adjustments or extensions.
+However, we cannot be assured that the USPTO or relevant foreign patent offices will grant any of these patent applications or that the term of the patent will be sufficient to protect the proprietary technologies or product candidates.